 You never have to apply to get KTH Innovation's support, and you can contact us at any time.
 Are you a KTH student, researcher or employee, with an idea you want to develop or a research result to commercialize?
 Book a meeting with us!

 These are the 14 startup projects accepted to Batch 10 of the KTH Innovation pre-incubator program!
 Remember where you saw them first.

-crashNew is a cloud based online tool facilitating the building design process, allowing architects and building engineers to choose sustainable building materials based on relevant criteria and comparisons and compiling all material choices to place orders.
+construqt is a cloud-based tool facilitating the building design process, allowing architects and building engineers to choose sustainable building materials based on relevant criteria and comparisons and compiling all material choices to place orders.